Which? Travel trusted travel advice

 AeroLOPA says that, while airlines have a lot of discretion in the seat pitch they give you – width is set by the aircraft manufacturer.
 Airbus has 18-inch wide seats on its wide-body planes – the ones typically used for long-haul – and only slightly less on the narrow body planes used for short-haul.

-Boeing seats are 17 inches wide on short-haul and only a fraction wider than that on long-haul.
+Boeing seats are 17 inches wide on short-haul and only a fraction wider than that on long-haul in most cases.
+The exceptions are some Boeing 777 and 787 Dreamliner models, as well as older 747s, may have seats in the 18-inch to 18.5-inch range.

-Some airlines, such as American, Tui and United are exclusively Boeing – so their standard economy seats are all 17 inches.
+Some airlines, such as American and Tui are exclusively Boeing – so their standard economy seats are mostly 17 inches.
 Most other airlines, such as British Airways, have a mixture of Boeing and Airbus aeroplanes.

 If you think plane seats are shrinking – you'd be right.
 AeroLOPA says that, 10 or 15 years ago, widths of 18 inches were standard.
 A Boeing 777 would have seats nine-abreast, with 18.5-inch wide seats.
 They're now 10-abreast.
 The first Boeing 787 Dreamliners were eight-abreast but most – with the exception of Japan Airlines – have now increased them to nine-abreast, with correspondingly reduced seat width.

-The short-haul airlines in our annual airlines survey with the smallest seat pitch are Aegean, KLM, Ryanair, TAP Portugal and Wizz Air – all of which have at least some seats with just a 28-inch seat pitch.
-However, TAP Portugal also has some seats with among the highest seat pitch – of up to 32 inches.
+The short-haul carriers in our annual airlines survey with the smallest economy class seat pitch are KLM, Lufthansa, Ryanair, TAP Portugal and Wizz Air – all of which have at least some seats with just a 28-inch seat pitch.
+However KLM also has some seats with among the highest seat pitch – of up to 32 inches.
+It depends which aircraft you are on, and where you sit.

 When thinking about seat pitch it's worth considering whether you'll need to shove a bag under the seat in front of you, which will considerably reduce your legroom.
 Airlines that include more cabin luggage in the price – such as BA or Jet2 – may be a better bet than those that don't.